matwong033/Maps-and-Machine-Learning-MML-/README.md

 # Maps-and-Machine-Learning-(MML)
----- My devotion to maps (of all kinds) and my map-inspired ML project on optimsation algorithms and statistics!
+---- My devotion to maps (of all kinds) and my map-inspired ML project on optimsation algorithms and statistics, applicable for maths, physics and quant finance!
 Huge fan of navigation data here :-) ----

 Hello!
 I am dedicating this repo “maps” to collect thoughts and inspirations about maps.
 More specifically - how digital maps recreate real-life routes with accuracy and finding the best path to reaching a destination.